 Rapid Fire Kicks

-This drill requires you to focus on balance after every kick.
+This drill requires you to focus on the balance after every kick.
 As you throw your first kick, your foot should bounce off the ground into the next kick.
 The bounce you get will help you generate momentum into your next kick.
 This is how you can string together multiple kicks using the same leg.

 These kicking drills are good for balance, control, and stamina.
 By throwing multiple kicks, you learn to control your body after every kick.
 You cannot throw the kick with reckless abandon; you need to focus on transitioning from one kick to the next.